kubernetes/test-infra/docs/eks-jobs-migration.md

 similar to our GCP/GKE based clusters, but there are some significant differences such as:

-- Operating system on worker nodes where we run jobs is Ubuntu 22.04
+- Operating system on worker nodes where we run jobs is Ubuntu 20.04 (EKS optimized)
 - The cluster is smaller in terms of number of worker nodes, but worker nodes are larger (16 vCPUs, 128 GB RAM, 300 GB NVMe SSD)
 - There's cluster-autoscaler in place to scale up/down cluster on demand